David Koresh: Raid and siege by federal authorities

-Aftermath
+Legacy

 Koresh is buried at Memorial Park Cemetery, Tyler, Texas, in the "Last Supper" section.
 Several of his albums were released, including Voice of Fire, in 1994.
 In 2004, Koresh's 1968 Chevrolet Camaro, which had been damaged during the raid, sold for $37,000 at auction.
 It is now owned by Ghost Adventures host Zak Bagans.

 Timothy McVeigh and Terry Nichols cited the Waco siege as their motivation for the Oklahoma City bombing of April 19, 1995, which was timed to coincide with the second anniversary of the Waco assault.

-Four documentary films have been made about the siege, including different versions of Waco: The Rules of Engagement, Waco: A New Revelation, Waco: The Big Lie, and Waco: Madman or Messiah.
-In 2018, BBC Radio 5 live created a radio podcast titled End of Days, which was about the death and life of Koresh, his involvement in the Waco siege, and the recruitment of people who lived in Nottingham, Manchester, and London into the Branch Davidians.
+Three documentary films have been made about the siege, including different versions of Waco: The Rules of Engagement, Waco: A New Revelation, and Waco: Madman or Messiah.
+In 2018, BBC Radio 5 Live created a radio podcast titled End of Days, which was about the death and life of Koresh, his involvement in the Waco siege, and the recruitment of people who lived in Nottingham, Manchester, and London into the Branch Davidians.
 The Court TV (now TruTV) television series Mugshots released an episode about Koresh.
-A Mexican movie was made entitled "Tragedia en Waco" or "Tragedia: Sucedio en Monte Carmelo Waco Texas", 1993, written by Ulf Kjell Gür. aired by EstrellaTV in April, 2021.
+A Mexican movie was made entitled "Tragedia en Waco" or "Tragedia: Sucedio en Monte Carmelo Waco Texas", 1993, written by Ulf Kjell Gür. aired by EstrellaTV in April 2021.

 Koresh is portrayed by Taylor Kitsch in the 2018 miniseries Waco.
+However, in the sequel series Waco: The Aftermath he is portrayed by Keean Johnson.
 He was also one of the sources of inspiration used to create the fictional cult leader Joseph Seed in the 2018 action-adventure video game Far Cry 5.
 In 2011, British indie rock band The Indelicates released a concept album, David Koresh Superstar, about Koresh and the Waco siege.
+He was also one of the sources of inspiration used to create the fictional cult leader Salem Koresh in the 2021 action-adventure video game Outriders.

+A Netflix series called Waco: American Apocalypse, was released in March 2023.
+The series encompasses three episodes and features real and never-before-released footage and interviews with surviving cult members and others involved.